simrenbasra/timeseries/notebooks/02_forecasting_models/README.md

 ## Cross-Validation Strategy

-All notebooks use cross-validation based on `TimeSeriesSplit` to ensure prper evaluation of performance.
+All notebooks use cross-validation based on `TimeSeriesSplit` to ensure proper evaluation of performance with no data leakage.
 This method ensures that training and test data are split while maintaining the chronological order of the data.

 ## Results Overview